-While the time, effort and dedication that this requires is a daunting task for full-timers; those who work in the industry on a part-time basis face even more of a challenge; as do those returning to the industry after an often prolonged absence (it's amazing what rising fuel prices will do to the Internet's website inventory).
+While the time, effort and dedication that this requires is a daunting task for fulltimers, those who work in the industry on a part-time basis face even more of a challenge, as do those returning to the industry after an often prolonged absence (it’s amazing what rising fuel prices will do to the Internet’s available website inventory).

-I personally think there's enough wishful thinking and "the grass is always greener on the other side of the fence" mentality in the process to go around, but the true reality is that convergence is here and it's going to take some learning if operators are going to survive — because it won't be as simple as "hey, we could sell more videos if we had a website!" or "hey, we should put our web content on DVD!" or, "Let's go mobile!"
+I personally think there’s enough wishful thinking and “grass is always greener on the other side of the fence” mentality in the process to go around, but the true reality is that convergence is here and it’s going to take some learning if operators are going to survive — it won’t be as simple as, “Hey, we could sell more videos if we had a website!” or “Hey, we should put our web content on DVD!” or “Let’s go mobile!”

-And then there are the retreads: folks that for one reason or another "left porn" and now for one reason or another have returned.
-You see them posting on the boards; old friends and familiar faces coming by to give it another go...
+And then there are the retreads: Folks that for one reason or another “left porn” and have now returned.
+You see them posting on the boards; old friends and familiar faces coming by to give it another go …

-As for me, I've been poking an old website and trying some new approaches, techniques and technologies.
+As for me, I’ve been poking around an old website and trying some new approaches, techniques and technologies.
 While old school webmastering can provide a solid foundation, there are an extended array of issues and minutiae to modern web presence creation that can drown a solo operator in a sea of data.
-Thank God for Google and the W3C — boons to us noobs...
+Thank God for Google and the W3C …

 Many operators are faced with satisfying impossible demands without having the proper resources available to them.
 Sometimes the difference between success and failure comes from “the missing ingredient” — that little tip, trick or tidbit of information that provided the key to solving a particular problem.
 Trust XBIZ to be your source for the hands-on information you need, and regardless of how long you’ve been a newbie, you’ll be on the right road to profit.